namitoyokota/namitoyokota/venminder/standups.md

 ### 8/9/23
 - Finished up the last bit of validations missing for 1688 (ready for reviews)
 - Had another bowling game review today at 930 central - really bad
+- Got pulled into helping with the theme towards the end of the day (maybe more)

 ### 8/8/23
 - Continued on 1688 with adding clear data, preview, and publish support for FHAs